 👎What we don’t:

-How We Ranked The Best Betting Apps UK
+How We Ranked The Top UK Apps

 Ranking betting apps is not about counting features on a marketing page.
 It is about whether an app delivers when real money is on the line, so the order above came from sustained testing rather than headline promises.